2023 Incarnate Word Cardinals baseball team

-The 2023 Incarnate Word Cardinals baseball team represents the University of the Incarnate Word during the 2023 NCAA Division I baseball season.
-The Cardinals play their home games at Sullivan Field and are led by fourth–year head coach Ryan Shotzberger.
+The 2023 Incarnate Word Cardinals baseball team represented the University of the Incarnate Word during the 2023 NCAA Division I baseball season.
+The Cardinals played their home games at Sullivan Field and were led by fourth–year head coach Ryan Shotzberger.
 They are members of the Southland Conference.

+The Cardinals had a regular season record of 28–26 and a conference record of 14–10 finishing in second place in SLC play.
+They participated in the 2023 Southland Conference baseball tournament as the second seeded team.
+The Cardinals were 0–2 in the conference tournament losing to fifth seeded Northwestern State 1–2 and sixth seeded McNeese 0–3.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on February 3, 2023.
 Incarnate Word was picked to finish ninth in the Southland Conference with 20 votes.

 Preseason All-Southland team

 One Incarnate Word player was named to the conference preseason first team.